dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-RNA_seq_data: a data frame containing RNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
+_RNA_seq_data_: a data frame containing RNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
-miRNA_seq_data: a data frame containing miRNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
+_miRNA_seq_data_: a data frame containing miRNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
-TCGA_source: logical value.
+_TCGA_source_: logical value.
 If TRUE, function will be able to manage TCGA data
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__